 We are the Washington County Democrats.
 What does it mean to be a county party?

 Many people only get their political information from television which tends to focus on federal races.
 Trying to understand state and local government and politics can be very overwhelming.
 There are so many different local elections ranging from city councils, school board seats, parks and recreation boards, water boards, and the County Commission, just to name a few.
-All of these people are elected candidates, but when you open up your voting guide manual, you often really don’t know who you want to cast your vote for.
+All of these people are elected candidates, but when you open up your voting guide pamphlet, you often don’t know who you want to cast your vote for.
 Who really holds your values?

 The Washington County Democrats actually have a very special story.
 Prior to 2000, Washington County was known as a Republican county.
-We suffered a particularly low point in 1994 when we failed to win a single House or Senate seat in the state legislature form this county.
+We suffered a particularly low point in 1994 when we failed to win a single House or Senate seat in the state legislature from this county.
 Then Ryan Deckert and Richard Devlin won seats in the House in 1996.
 Over the course of the next several years, we have steadily increased our Democratic representation in the legislature.
 The Washington County Democratic Party has also slowly worked to turn the voter registration purple and now solid blue.

 How did they do it?